paolomotta/unsupervised-cellular-phenotyping/report/report.md

 - **Inference efficiency**: Extracting the [CLS] token for each cell would require performing inference for every cell within a tile, which is computationally prohibitive for WSIs containing large numbers of cells.

-- **Matrix conditioning**: In cases of excessive cell overlap or noisy segmentation, the overlap matrix $W$ may become ill-conditioned due to highly correlated or nearly linearly dependent columns.
-Ridge regularization addresses this issue.

 #### 3. Trade-offs and Potential Failure Points